 - Marquette County, Michigan could get a new single-stream curbside recycling program alongside proposed improvements at the Marquette County Solid Waste Management Authority (MCSWMA) MRF, reports WLUC.
-Glass would not be included, but the proposed MRF upgrade plan does presently include glass processing equipment.
+The proposed MRF upgrade plan also includes glass processing equipment.

 - According to Feb.
 20 MCSWMA meeting minutes, which include a project report from Resource Recycling Systems (RRS), current markets aren't tolerant of the dual-stream facility's output.
 The document also cites increased local demand as a reason for adding single-stream recycling; without increasing single-stream capacity, it fears tonnages will dwindle as material gets shipped out of state for processing.